 - 1 tablespoon water

-- Line your loaf tin with baking parchment ( or grease with a little oil if not oil-free )
+- Line your loaf tin with baking parchment, or grease with coconut butter.

 - Pre heat oven to 180C.

 - Soak the porcini in water, for about 30 minutes.

 - Soak the ground linseeds in 1/2 cup water until ready to use.

 - Fry the onion, celery and garlic in a little water, for about 3 minutes until it softens a little and then add the diced mushroom and all the herbs, including the parsley, and cook for a further few minutes until all is soft and just cooked.